Last Updated on 26 May 2022

 - The United Nations.

 Atonement or deliverance from past failure or decline.
 Though this might seem to stem from negative experiences, the impact of the redemptive experience is highly positive.
 Like community and enlightenment, redemption has a basis in religion.
-Any sensation that delivers us from a less desirable condition to a more pleasing another one can be redemptive.
+Any sensation that delivers us from a less desirable condition to a more pleasing one can be redemptive.

 - Weight Watchers